2022–23 Troy Trojans men's basketball team

-The 2022–23 Troy Trojans men's basketball team represents Troy University in the 2022–23 NCAA Division I men's basketball season.
-The Trojans, led by fourth-year head coach Scott Cross, play their home games at Trojan Arena in Troy, Alabama as members of the Sun Belt Conference.
+The 2022–23 Troy Trojans men's basketball team represented Troy University in the 2022–23 NCAA Division I men's basketball season.
+The Trojans, led by fourth-year head coach Scott Cross, played their home games at Trojan Arena in Troy, Alabama as members of the Sun Belt Conference.

 Previous season

 The Trojans finished the 2021–22 season 20–12, 10–6 in SBC play to finish in fourth place.
 They defeated South Alabama in the quarterfinals of the SBC Tournament before losing to Louisiana in the semifinals.
-They were invited to the College Basketball Invitataional where they lost to Abilene Christian in the first round.
+They were invited to the College Basketball Invitational where they lost to Abilene Christian in the first round.